Decree 110/2024: An Analysis of Its Impact on the Cuban Population Beyond Economic Actors

 Apagón (Imagen de referencia) © Captura de video de YouTube

-Blackout (Reference image)Photo © YouTube video capture
+Blackout (Reference image)Photo © Screenshot from YouTube video

 Screenshot Facebook / Electric Company Pinar del Río

-Screenshot Facebook / UNE
+Captura de pantalla Facebook / UNE

-However, an analysis of Decree 110/2024 shows that, although the regulation is ostensibly directed at "state and non-state economic actors," its content and the measures described indicate that the general population will also be affected.
+However, an analysis of Decree 110/2024 shows that, although the regulation is ostensibly aimed at "state and non-state economic actors," its content and the measures described indicate that the general population will also be affected.

 Implications for the general population